Our task is to develop smarter and cleaner solutions in an open-minded manner in order to meet the energy challenges of today and tomorrow.

 Targets related to the environment and responsibility are part of Helen’s key performance indicators.
 We monitor the implementation of these targets on a monthly basis in Helen’s management group and in the management groups of the business areas and service functions.

 We carry out practical responsibility and environmental management with the aid of operating systems and environmental guidelines.
 Helen’s electricity generation and the production and distribution of heating and cooling are certified in accordance with the ISO 14001 standard on environmental management systems.
 Helen Electricity Network has an occupational health and safety system complying with standard OHSAS 18001.
-In other respects, the operating system in Helen Electricity Network complies with the asset management standard ISO 55000, which is not, however, certified.
+In other respects, the operating system in Helen Electricity Network complies with the asset management standard ISO 55001, which is not, however, certified.
 We reduce the environmental impacts of our offices with the Green Office programme audited by WWF.
-In addition to our headquarters, two of our offices have the Green Office label.
+In addition to our headquarters, the office of Helen Electricity Network at Käpylä has the Green Office label.

 Responsibility is also connected to Helen’s comprehensive risk management.
 For us, risk management means a systematic and predictive way of identifying, analysing and managing uncertainties related to our activities.
 In the Helen Group, risk management is directed by the risk management policy, which describes the targets, procedures, responsibilities and reporting related to risk management.
 We regularly identify and assess the key risks and uncertainties in our operating environment.